Why Plan Your Estate?

 There are two basic types of SNTs: a self-settled SNT and a third party SNT.
 The self-settled SNT is a trust established with the beneficiary’s own assets while a third-party SNT is one established with the assets of another person, usually a parent, grandparent, etc. The main difference in the two trusts is that in the self-settled trust the government must be the first beneficiary of any funds remaining at the beneficiary’s death (up to the amount paid by the government on the beneficiary’s behalf) while the third-party trust can dictate what happens to any assets remaining.

 If you find yourself in the position of administering the estate of a loved one, you may feel intimidated by the lengthy, cumbersome and expensive Probate process.
-In New Hampshire, all assets owned by a deceased person, in that person’s individual name, must go through the probate process.
+In Massachusetts New Hampshire, all assets owned by a deceased person, in that person’s individual name, must go through the probate process.
 There are certain exceptions such as assets held jointly with a right of survivorship, assets held in a Trust, or certain assets that have beneficiary designations.
 Probate is not necessarily bad as it does provide Court supervision of the Executor and the distribution of assets.
 However, Probate is a lengthy and potentially complex and expensive process.
-It can take nearly a year for relatively simple estates and longer for any estate with complex issues or disagreements among the heirs.
+It can take well over a year for relatively simple estates and longer for any estate with complex issues or disagreements among the heirs.
 There are various ways to avoid Probate and we can help with that by creating a good estate plan.
 If, however, you find yourself in a position of having to probate an estate, we can help you through the process.

 Medicaid is a federal and state funded program that provides payment for health care services ranging from routine preventive medical care for children to institutional care for the elderly and disabled.
 If an individual is eligible, Medicaid will cover all necessary medical services, including long term nursing care.
 For folks who do not have long-term care insurance, Medicaid is an important resource to cover the burdensome cost associated with long term care.